FractalBlocks/Fractal/README.md

     - Your app will never crash
     - Application logs are meaningful.
 No more WTF?!! errors
     - You can search for any error in our complete error index, a list of all possible errors can happen with their respective solution (soon)
-- You can serialize the whole side effects, this means you can run Fractal in a [Web Worker](https://github.com/FractalBlocks/Fractal/blob/master/src/examples/worker/index.ts), in a server via websockets or even in a remote browser via WebRTC :')
-- Gives you powerful patterns and composing tools that helps to build small and large apps
-- A clear and flexible architecture that scales
-- Easily integrable and embeddable by design
-- High code quality, we love that!! and we helps you to achive it in your proyect :heart:
-- Its clear and concise.
-All you application code are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-Your app code has NO side effects
 - We support hot-swapping code in production :rose: (soon)
 - Your code is flexible, composable and reausable.
 Modularization as a foundation
-- The state is isolated, this mean it is serializable and you can hot-swap code updating the UI without reload the navigator
 - Blazingly fast because we use WebAssembly (Soon ...
 Work In Progress)
 - Lazy loading of components (Example soon...)